 I have languages all around me, daily.
 I have people from all over the world around me, daily.
 Yes, the United States is a melting pot of people but if people are “different” from you, they are not exactly integrated into your culture the same way as people are in Europe.
 I like the diversity and dynamic here.

 I feel like this list could go on and on because it really is a different world, entirely.
-Overall I am very, very content to be here.
+Overall I am very, very content to have moved to Spain.

-I recently found out a fellow Californian in my Spanish Course was able to get a student visa through the school that we are attending.
+I recently found out a fellow Californian in my Spanish Course was able to get a Spanish student visa through the school that we are attending.
 I was surprised considering it’s a privately run school.
 I thought the student visa had to be done with some sort of publicly recognized school or university.
 That would have been a great option.
-Get in touch with me if you want to know.
-They have great prices and success rates.
-I’m very pleased with my progress.

-Going into my “European journey”, if you will, blindly, was not wise…and it induced a lot of stress and worry in me for the time being that I did not have a visa, or consistent work.
+Going into my “European journey”, if you will, blindly, was not wise…and it induced a lot of stress and worry in me for the time being that I did not have a visa or consistent work.
+I wish I had known all my options for Spanish visas.

-Had I gone abroad with the legal ability to be in Europe past my 90 days, I may have been a bit more comfortable.
+Had I gone abroad with the legal ability to be in Europe past my 90 days, I may have been a bit more comfortable when I moved to Spain.
 Although…that’s not really my style, and I truly have no regrets because I am so happy with all the experiences, hardships and all, I’ve had.
 It’s changed me in the best way possible.

 It’s going to sound cliche, and maybe even a bit arrogant, but I really do feel like there’s nothing I can’t handle or accomplish … in my own time of course lol.
 I’ve known this about myself for some time though (Thanks Mom for the lifelong encouragement) but I have a track record of setting my mind to something and knocking it out of the park. & I think that’s why I embarked on this journey a bit blindly.